-On the south end of the lake is Crater Lake Village and it's a moment to get off the bike, peer over the edge, and admire the view.
+On the south end of the lake is Crater Lake Village, and it's a moment to get off the bike, peer over the edge, and admire the view.

 There's one last carrot.
 While you and I can ride miles in minutes, back in the day, say one hundred plus years ago, it was a two-day carriage ride to reach Crater Lake from nearby Ashland.
 And the mid-point?
 Prospect.
-Our last night of this tour drops in on the Prospect Hotel - dating to 1890's.
+Our last night of this tour drops in on the Prospect Hotel - dating to the 1890s.
 This historic lodge provides a final dinner together to revel over the last few days riding.

 In the United States, Labor Day dates all the way back to 1882 and is a holiday that celebrates the strength, freedom and leadership of the American worker.
 That's you.

 Celebrate your Labor Day Weekend holiday together, with Pashnit Motorcycle Tours, on our motorcycles exploring this wonderful state of Oregon!

 Arrive: 7:00 AM, Safety Brief 7:30, Depart 8:00 AM